barichd/brailleorch/borframework.md

 Translation table (combo box)
 List out all translation tables for literary braille.

-Show capital signs (checkbox, default checked)
-Some countries don't show capital signs.
-Note that capital signs will always be removed when texts are using word sign prefix (dots 3-4-5).
+capitalization (combo box)
+Default
+All
+None
+The Default will not capitalize expressions within the music.
+Title texts, tempo and expressions above score, and rehearsal marks are capitalized if they are. the All will add capital sign as long as the letter or word is capital, regardless where it is.
+The None will remove all capital signs (like in UK format).

 UK metronome format (checkbox, default unchecked)
 Braille music produced in UK uses a different metronome expression.
-Instead of note-equals-number, it uses a sequence of stem sign, space, UK equal sign (dots 5-6,2-3-5-6) and number.
+Instead of note-equals-number, it uses a sequence of stem sign, space, UK equal sign (dots 56,2356) and number.

 Signs to be transcribed (button)
 A dialog list out some signs.
 Uncheck some of them when transcribing scores for beginners.
-The signs are: clefs, fingerings, articulations, ornaments, lyrics, and chords.
+The signs are: clefs, fingerings, articulations, ornaments, texts, lyrics, and chord symbols.
 All are checked by default.

+Unison method (radio buttons)
+Interval (octave interval preceded by octave mark)
+Stem sign (a stem sign with the value of the written note)
+These two are for different conventions among countries.
+Sometimes stem signs are also specially used in music for bowed instruments to indicate two strings playing the same note.

 Use doubling (checkbox, default checked)
 Apply doubling to articulations, bowings, tremolos etc.